 Nicki Zevola Benvenuti of FutureDerm

 Nicki Zevola Benvenuti is the founder of FutureDerm, a website she started in 2007 while getting her degree in dermatology in order to share all the great information she was learning in school.
 She is now a full-fledged dermatologist and has transformed FutureDerm into its own very successful beauty company.

-As a dermatologist, Benvenuti is about as qualified as you can get as a skincare writer.
+As a dermatologist, Benvenuti is about as qualified as you can get as a skincare blogger.
 But she doesn’t rest on her professional credentials.
 Many of her blog posts include links to scientific articles as well to aid you in your own research.
 If you’re looking for a scientifically-sound blog with the professional degree and references to back up its claims, FutureDerm is definitely the place to be.

 About the Blog

 The FutureDerm blog is an amazing resource for literally anyone.
 Just getting started in the world of skincare and need to know the basics?
 Benvenuti has you covered.
 Skincare pro mostly looking for good product recommendations?
 Yep, Benvenuti has that too.
 As a dermatologist blogger, Benvenuti writes about everything skincare related, from the best skincare tips and products for Asian skin (like hers!) to a beginner’s guide to chemical exfoliants.
 Plus, if you like a personal touch, she also has a series called “Follow Friday” where she updates readers on aspects of her personal life, like transitioning from the medical world to being a CEO, or the struggles of being a mom.
 All around, FutureDerm is one of the best skincare blogs out there, and Benvenuti is one of the best skincare writers.